The 2025 "Thomas Alva Edison" Fundraiser

 Good stuff you already know:

-You are using the site, or you have enjoyed it at any point in the past 18 years, as an enthusiastic sharer or lurker; as a giver or consumer of knowledge and equipment, related to the making of old-fashioned grooved records.
+You are using the site, or you have enjoyed it at any point in the past two decades, as an enthusiastic sharer or lurker; as a giver or consumer of knowledge and equipment, related to the making of old-fashioned grooved records.

-• My work on the site, which is time-consuming.
+- My work on the site, which is time-consuming.
 It is a labor of love, but it still needs funding to happen.
-I manually approve every new user; almost 900 users over the past two years, totaling over 5450 active memberships.
+I manually approve every new user; 850 users over the past two years, totalling 5950 members who ebb and flow in their activity.
 I also deal with forgotten passwords, requests to edit posts or update image links, and the occasional offstage or onstage drama.
 Maintaining additional manual backups of the whole site.
-(This month alone, I've spent hours over several days working with tech support to reprogram the site's backup system, which I found to be a bit wanting.
-It could use further tweaking.)

 I regret that since this is such a manual operation, I have not always followed through efficiently with the individual "Thank you" mail message that you deserve--even though, I am loudly thanking you over here when your contribution arrives.